 Ready to move?
 Here are the helps I can provide you:

-- Find out about the teaching rates of the region you’re interested in relocating in China, so you don’t undercharge.
+- Find out about the teaching rates of the region you’re interested in relocating to in China, so you don’t undercharge.

 - The essential tools you need to live in China.

 - Provide you trustworthy housing agents contacts in Shanghai (and tips on how to deal with them.)
 Read my post on renting an apartment in Shanghai.

-- I worked in Shanghai as a piano teacher for 2.5 years (2016 ~ 2019), and I’m super (yes, super) fluent in both Mandarin Chinese & English.
+- I worked in Shanghai as a piano teacher for 2.5 years (2016 ~ 2019), and I’m bilingual in Mandarin Chinese & English.